-Not too long ago, Walt Disney World and Disneyland Resort made some updates to their face mask policies, which were put in place when both properties reopened last year.
+Not too long ago, Walt Disney World and Disneyland Resort updated their face mask policies, which were implemented when both properties reopened last year.

-Inside the Magic reader, Bee, shared that they are happy Disney is continuing to update the face mask rules in order to keep people as safe as possible:
+Inside the Magic reader, Bee shared that they are happy Disney is continuing to update the face mask rules to keep people as safe as possible:

 Personally, I’m glad Disney is updating their rules to continue to keep people safe.
 Folks should have a little bit of gratefulness that Walt Disney World is even open!
 Disneyland isn’t, and probably won’t be for a while!
 The cast members of the resort in Florida are putting themselves (and anyone they live with) at risk every day by working with guests who need a little Disney magic in their lives… Complying to the simple rules and finding creative ways to continue to make it fun for you and your family isn’t asking too much, people.